matthew-brett/curious-git/curious_git.rst

 hash for the contents of the commit message.
 As we saw above, the hash for our commit was |commit_1_sha|.

-We can also ask to the see the parents of each commit in the log:
+We can also ask to see the parents of each commit in the log:

 .. nprun::